-X. BURDEN OF PROOF AND EVIDENCE.
-TRCP

-13 provides that "[c]ourts shall presume that pleadings, motions, and other papers are filed in good faith."
+X. PRESUMPTIONS, BURDEN OF PROOF AND EVIDENCE.
+TRCP 13 provides that "[c]ourts shall presume that pleadings, motions, and other papers are filed in good faith."
 The party seeking sanctions bears the burden of overcoming the presumption that pleadings and other papers are filed in good faith.
 Low, 221 S.W.3d at 614 (Chapter 10 sanctions).
-Presumably the presumption applies only in the trial court, and on appeal is replaced by a presumption that the sanction order is valid.
+This presumption applies only in the trial court, and on appeal is replaced by a presumption that the trial court's sanction order is valid.